What is Emotionally Focused Therapy?

 It is possible that emotionally-detached, logical communication skills is what you want.
 However, I would argue that EFT offers what humans need.
 As explained above, EFT is thoroughly researched and has even been used and researched alongside treatments for physical ailments such as pain, diabetes, and cardiovascular disease.
 Close relationships are necessary for mental and physical health, and emotional connection is crucial for close relationships.
 EFT takes us far beyond reducing conflict.
 It brings couples together in a deep, intimate way that you can enjoy for the rest of your lives together.

 Maybe you don’t want emotionally focused therapy because you think emotions are the single greatest reason for your marital problems.
 Well, they absolutely are.
 Emotions are fueling every second of your relationship struggles AND we can’t get rid of our emotions.
-We can shove them down, try to ignore them, or consciously disconnect from them, but they still control us from the inside out.
+Some people can shove them down, try to ignore them, or consciously disconnect from them, but they still influence our behavior from the inside out.
 Being disconnected from those emotions keeps us from true intimacy and likely influences our partners emotions to be stronger and louder.
 So if emotions are a huge part of the problem and we can’t get rid of them, what is there left to do but work with them?

 If expressing emotion or even knowing what you’re feeling in the first place is difficult or uncomfortable for you, you are in the right place.
 EFT is for anyone who is willing to do the emotional work, even if it feels very foreign at first.
 I’ll be there with you all along the way.

 Lastly, if the word emotional makes you think “flowery“ in the worst way, you may be happy to hear that it could be more accurately described as “real, deep, and direct.”
 This model is “emotionally-focused” which means we are going to get straight to the point.
 We are going to dig deep and uncover the exact emotional and behavioral cycle that is causing every single one of your fights or negative interactions.
 We are going to figure out who you each are, and we’ll uncover what you each fear and desire at your core.
-We’ll learn why doing things that make no sense (like hurting someone you love) actually make sense when you see the big picture.
+We’ll learn why doing things that make no sense (like hurting someone you love) actually make sense when you understand our nervous system (all hard facts and science here).
 Then, with greater understanding for ourselves and our partner we’ll work toward living and communicating more in line with what you really feel and want.
 I want you to find more directness and authenticity in your relationship.
-I want your partner to feel loved and safe enough with you to say “I’m feeling hurt and disconnected from you right now” so that you two can reconnect quickly instead of them getting angry and listing all the things you’ve ever done imperfectly to the point that you don’t even know what they’re upset about anymore.
+I want your partner to feel loved and safe enough with you to say “I’m feeling disconnected from you right now” so that you two can reconnect quickly instead of them getting angry and listing all the things you’ve ever done imperfectly to the point that you don’t even know what they’re upset about anymore.
 That’s exhausting, frustrating, and doesn’t get you two anywhere.
 Working with your emotions in therapy may still feel exhausting, especially if this is new for you.
 But it will get easier with practice and will lead to something so beautiful and comforting.